bryankaraffa/b10a.co/content/posts/2023/03/aprsdroid-baofeng-uv5r/index.md

 title: "Using APRSDroid with Baofeng UV-5R"
 date: 2023-03-01
 draft: false
-tags: [amateur radio, aprs, open source, baofeng, cheap]
+tags: [amateur radio, aprs, open source, baofeng, cheap, guide]
 ---

 I have recently been interested in getting into amateur radio.
 There are a lot of aspects to amateur radio, but one thing that peaked by interest was APRS (Automatic Packet Reporting System).